 "Russia annexes no populations except Slavs and a few tribes in Asia, while of 250 millions of Britain's subjects, only 20 millions are Englishmen.
-What nationality has not some of its members under British rule!-Italians at Malta, Spaniards at Gibraltar, Arabs at Aden, Germans at Heligoland, Dutch at the Cape, Chinese at Hong Kong, Malays at Malacca, Hindoos in In-
+What nationality has not some of its members under British rule!-Italians at Malta, Spaniards at Gibraltar, Arabs at Aden, Germans at Heligoland, Dutch at the Cape, Chinese at Hong Kong, Malays at Malacca, Hindoos in India, Kaffars in South Africa, Maories in New Zealand, and French and Indians in Canada."